transformerlab/transformerlab-docs/for-teams/task-yaml/parameters.md

 The `ui_widget` field is **optional**.
 Each parameter type has sensible defaults.
 When you do want to customize the UI, you can use the following widget options:

 **Available ui_widget Options:**
-- `'slider'` - Slider control for numeric types
+- `slider` - Slider control for numeric types
-- `'range'` - Range slider for numeric types
+- `range` - Range slider for numeric types
-- `'switch'` - Toggle switch for boolean types
+- `switch` - Toggle switch for boolean types
-- `'radio'` - Radio buttons for enum types
+- `radio` - Radio buttons for enum types
-- `'password'` - Password field for string types
+- `password` - Password field for string types
-- `'select'` - Select dropdown (default for enums)
+- `select` - Select dropdown (default for enums)
-- `'lab_model_select'` - Dropdown to select from available models, with option to enter custom model name
+- `lab_model_select` - Dropdown to select from available models, with option to enter custom model name
-- `'lab_dataset_select'` - Dropdown to select from available datasets, with option to enter custom dataset name
+- `lab_dataset_select` - Dropdown to select from available datasets, with option to enter custom dataset name

 **Example:**